Roxanne-Wang/DPPN-GZSL/README.md

 # DPPN-GZSL

-Dual Progressive Prototype Network for Generalized Zero-Shot Learning
+This is the code of "Dual Progressive Prototype Network for Generalized Zero-Shot Learning" in NeurIPS 2021.
+Coming soon!